-Steel cut oats are chewy and delicious, but they take a long time to cook on the stovetop—30 minutes!
+Steel cut oats take a long time to cook on the stovetop.
 Instead of preparing them first thing in the morning, this overnight method basically turns your crockpot into a double-boiler; or, to sound like a more frou-frou B&B hostess, a bain-marie.

 And that, my friends, is the the beauty of this method: by using your crock as a double-boiler, the oats don’t get all crusty and burnt on the sides of the crockpot, as they do when you cook the oats in the crock itself.
 Put the oats in their own bowl, and there’s no waste, no lost oats.
 No soaking and scrubbing afterwards.